 Leadership transitioned in 2010 when Shi Lirong assumed the role of CEO, succeeding the founding visionary Hou Weigui.
 Under new guidance, ZTE climbed the ranks to become the world’s fourth-largest smartphone manufacturer by 2012.
 Fast-forwarding to the present day, ZTE has evolved into a telecommunications behemoth, providing an expansive array of products and services that span from wireless and core networks to telecom software.
-Boasting a global workforce that exceeds 75,000, the company is a testament to more than three decades of consistent growth and ingenuity.
+Boasting a global workforce of more than 75,000, the company is a testament to more than three decades of consistent growth and ingenuity.

 Meaning and History